hellmarbecker/blog/_posts/2021-11-07-fun-with-spatial-dimensions-in-apache-druid.markdown

 Now, let's introduce a filter!
 I am going to try and select only the places within a rectangle that roughly contains my home country, Germany.
 So I want to cover an area from 47°N to 55°N latitude, and from 6°E to 15°E longitude.

-Find the place in the query where it says `"filter": null,` and replace it by the following snippet:
+Find the place in the query where it says `"filter": null`, and replace it by the following snippet:
 ```json
   "filter": {
     "type": "spatial",